Deep Single Image Camera Calibration by Heatmap Regression to Recover Fisheye Images Under Manhattan World Assumption: Experiments

 \subsubsection{Parameter and reprojection errors}

 To validate the accuracy of the camera parameters, we compared our method with conventional methods that estimate both rotation and distortion.
 Following~\cite{Wakai2022}, we evaluated the mean absolute error and reprojection error (REPE).
 Our method achieved the lowest mean absolute angle error and REPE of the methods listed in~\tref{table:comparison-of-extrinsics}.
-In our Manhattan world without pan-angle ambiguity, our method predicts wider pan-angle ranges than conventional methods.
-The pan-angle errors in our method using HRNet-W32 for the VP estimator are substantially smaller than those of Lochman's method~\cite{Lochman2021} by $20.16^\circ$ on the test set of SL-MH.
-Our method also achieved $3.15^\circ$ and $3.00^\circ$ errors for the tilt and roll angles, respectively, outperforming the other methods.
+The pan-angle errors in our method using HRNet-W32 for the VP estimator are substantially smaller than those of Lochman~\etal{}'s method~\cite{Lochman2021} by $20.16^\circ$ on the SL-MH test set.
+Our method achieved $3.15^\circ$ and $3.00^\circ$ errors for the tilt and roll angles, respectively, outperforming the other methods.
 We evaluated our method using HRNet-W48 (a larger backbone) and obtained a slight RMSE improvement of 0.16 pixels with respect to the RMSE obtained using HRNet-W32.

-Pritts's~\cite{Pritts2018} and Lochman's~\cite{Lochman2021} methods could not perform calibration for some images because of a lack of arcs.
-In particular, Lochman's method~\cite{Lochman2021} had $59.1\%$ of the executable rate, that is, the number of successful executions divided by the number of all images.
+The Pritts~\etal{}'s~\cite{Pritts2018} and Lochman~\etal{}'s~\cite{Lochman2021} methods could not perform calibration for some images because of a lack of arcs.
+In particular, Lochman~\etal{}'s method~\cite{Lochman2021} had a $59.1\%$ executable rate, that is, the number of successful executions divided by the number of all images.
+Note that we calculated errors using only these successful executions.
 By contrast, our learning-based method can address arbitrary images independent of the number of arcs; that is, it demonstrates scene robustness.
 Compared with methods~\cite{Lochman2021, Pritts2018} estimating the pan angles, our method using HRNet-W32 achieved a mean frames per second (fps) that was at least 280 times higher.
-Note that our test platform was equipped with an Intel Core i7-6850K CPU and an NVIDIA Geforce RTX 3080Ti.
+Note that our test platform was equipped with an Intel Core i7-6850K CPU and an NVIDIA GeForce RTX 3080Ti GPU.

 We validated the effectiveness of the ADPs. \Tref{table:comparison-of-extrinsics} suggests that our method based on HRNet-W32 and VP/ADPs notably improved angle estimation compared with our method without the ADPs by $15.4^\circ$ on average for pan, tilt, and roll angles.
-Therefore, ADPs dramatically alleviate the problems caused by a lack of VPs.
+Therefore, the ADPs dramatically alleviated the problems caused by a lack of VPs.